ichowdhury10/Codepath-Final-Project/README.md

 [View the full demo album on Imgur](https://imgur.com/a/E47ibkJ)

+Please give the link a minute, it takes a while to render.
+Thnak you!

 <!-- Replace this with whatever GIF tool you used! -->
 GIF created with Screen Recording to Gif